duketran1996/ColorBeats/README.md

 _ Go to folder jar.\
 _ Locate 1 jar file (guiproject.jar) and 2 folders (assets and test picture).\
 _ Double click on guiproject.jar to run the program.\
-_ The start window will appear with 2 buttons: start and instruction.\
+_ The start window will appear with 2 buttons: start and instruction.
-_ Start: will launch the main program.\
-_ Instruction: will launch window that has picture explaining how the program will function.

 ## Demo